22 Best Keto Vegetables Plus 7 High-Carb Veggies to Avoid!

 Recipes to try: Philly Cheesesteak Stuffed Peppers, Carnitas Nachos, Italian Stuffed Peppers

-Chopped Iceburg lettuce on a cutting board with knife
+Chopped Iceburg lettuce, one of our favorite low carb veggies, on a cutting board with knife

 Lettuce